 An analysis by the Battelle Memorial Institute, in 1952, of the USAF Project Blue Book material with 3,201 sightings of 'UFOs in the broad sense', which were reported between 1947 and 1953 by USAF personnel.
-A summary of the results delivered Leon Davidson in 1956 in Flying Saucers: An Analysis of the Air Force Blue Book Special Report No. 14, White Plains, N.Y., Davidson.
+A summary of the results delivered Leon Davidson in 1956 in Flying Saucers: An Analysis of the Air Force Blue Book Special Report No. 14, White Plains, N.Y., Davidson (PDF-Download BB Special Report No. 14; 20,9 MB).
 According to Davidson, 33.3% of all cases remained unidentifiable.
 In 1969 the USAF handed approx. 13,000 reports on 93 microfilm reels to the National Archives, Washington D.C.
 From these reports, 6% (approx. 800) remained unidentified.
 For 17%, there was not enough information.
 According to an analysis by Bruce Maccabee in Project Blue Book Special Report No. 14, (1979, Evanstone, IL, CUFOS), the number of UFO cases 'excellent' and adequate for further scientific studies amounted: 434

 Gindilis, Menkow and Petrovskaya of the Institute of Space Research of the Akademy of Sciences of the USSR in 1978 published studies of UFO reports.
 An American Short version appeared in 1980 in Observations of Anomalous Atmospheric Phenomena in the USSR: Statistical Analysis, CUFOS.
 The number of unidentified cases amounted: 457

-Within the Department of Space Research in France, the Centre National d'Etudes Spatiales, the department Groupe d'Etude des Phénomènes Aérospatiaux Non Identifiés (CNES – GEPAN) examined reports of unidentified objects.
+Within the Department of Space Research in France, the Centre National d'Etudes Spatiales, the department Groupe d'Etude des Phénomènes Aérospatiaux Non Identifiés (CNES-GEIPAN) examined reports of unidentified objects.
 In 1978 the results were published in Nore Technique N°1, Toulouse.
 Excerpts were published by Jean-Jacques Velasco in the MUFON 1978 International UFO Proceedings, Washington.
 The number of flying objects not to be identified amounted: 263

-Although these are less than 1% of UFO reports registered by private organizations today, at least these 1,178 UFO sightings could not be identified with the application of rigorous scientific methods.
-It should be included in general knowledge that, already in 1978, there were at least 1,000 objects that could not be explained, and that this applies the occasional presence of UFOs as secured in the scientific sense.
+While this is less than 1% of the UFO reports recorded to date by private organizations, at least these 1,321 UFO sightings could not be identified with the application of rigorous scientific methods.
+It should be part of general knowledge that there are thus over 1,000 objects that have not been explained to date, and that the occasional presence of UFOs is thus considered certain in the scientific sense.

 All pronouncements of the military only limited credibility can be conceded.
 The trick of the skeptics is to explain all reported objects for UFOs and represent at first cases subsequently explainable as an essential findings.
 This is as if one sticks apples and pears into a bag with the inscription 'apples'.
 If it then turns out that not all the fruits are 'apples', e.g. only of 3% apples, then one concludes there are virtually no apples.
 Few scientists and virtually no journalist had bothered to read the 1,000-page Condon report before they wrote their own reports.
 Most read only the preface of Condon and joined his opinion.
 Condon had not acknowledged the reports of his colleagues and claimed that there was no UFO phenomenon relevant for science.
 So, 'the Science' had settled the UFO phenomenon as 'fiction'.